kristoffernolgren/zynapp/_jobs/backend-smartness.md

 -   You can work under a reasonable amount of stress.
 Stay calm and effective during working peaks.
 -   You care about the users, seeing them as customers and see the full picture from the platform and 3rd parties to the user experience.
 -   You do it!
 Not only talk about it.

-How to apply

-……..

-We strongly believe that diversity of experience, perspective and background will lead to a better workplace for our employees and a better product for our users.